A close-up of the bright red buds and flower of Calliandra haematocephala.

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

 Probation

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

 A major professor must be chosen as soon as possible after beginning graduate study and in all cases by the end of the first year.
 A vice major professor is required.

-Students meet with an advisory committee before their first semester and with their M.S. committee by the end of their first year to plan their coursework.
+Students meet with an advisory committee before their first semester and with their MS committee by the end of their first year to plan their coursework.

 Students meet with their advisor on a regular basis to assess progress.